Southall F.C.

+From the start of the 2025-26 season, Southall FC will ground share at Hayes & Yeading United's SKYex Community Stadium.

 History

 Southall FC was founded in 1871, making it one of England's oldest football clubs, and two seasons later they entered the FA Cup.

 After playing friendlies and cup competitions they joined the West London League as founder members in 1892, but only stayed for a single season.
 Four seasons later the club joined Division Two of the Southern Football League in 1896.

 The 1904–05 season saw the club attempt to go professional, but this left them with massive debts and they dropped out of the league at the end of the season, and also stopped playing in competitions the following season.
 Returning to amateur status, Southall merged with another club, Southall Athletic, and moved to a new ground at Western Road.
 In 1907 the club entered the Great Western Suburban League, where they remained until the First World War.

 After the First World War, Southall joined the Athenian League for the 1919–20 season.
 They stayed in The Athenian League until 1972–73, during which time they won the league once in 1926–27, two seasons after reaching the FA Amateur Cup final.
-Southall reached the FA Cup Third Round in 1935-36, beating Swindon 3–1 in the First Round and Newport (IOW) 8–0 in the Second Round, before losing to Watford.
+Southall reached the FA Cup third round in 1935-36, beating Swindon 3–1 in the first round and Newport (IOW) 8–0 in the second round, before losing to Watford.

 Southall became founding members of the Isthmian League Second Division for the start of the 1973-74 campaign.
 They finished as runners up in their second season in the Isthmian League and gained promotion to the league's top division.
 The club then changed its name to Southall & Ealing Borough.

 They spent three seasons in the top division before suffering two relegations in a row and finishing in the bottom division of the Isthmian league, after which the club changed its name back to Southall.
 The club stayed in the bottom division until the end of the 1984–85 season.

 They reached another FA final in 1986 when they lost to Halesowen Town in the FA Vase final at Wembley Stadium.
 When the league reorganised for the 1991–92 season the club was moved up to the new Division Two.
 They played for two seasons in the higher division before being relegated back to the bottom division of the league.